LHCGreg/dbsc/DEVELOPER_README.txt

 BUILDING AN MSI WINDOWS INSTALLER
 ---------------------------------
 See Installer/installer_readme.txt for the project.
-You must have the WiX binaries on your path.
+You must have version 3.7 or higher (but less than 4.0?) of the WiX Toolset (http://wixtoolset.org/) installed and you must have the WiX binaries on your path.

 RUNNING THE AUTOMATED TESTS